stomp/stomp-spec/src/stomp-specification-1.2.md

 The frame starts with a command string terminated by a newline.
 Following the command are zero or more header entries in `<key>:<value>` format.
 Each header entry is terminated by a newline.
 A blank line indicates the end of the headers and the beginning of the body.
-The body is then followed by the null byte (0x00).
-The examples in this document will use `^@`, control-@ in ASCII, to represent the null byte.
-The null byte can be optionally followed by multiple newlines.
+The body is then followed by the NULL octet (0x00).
+The examples in this document will use `^@`, control-@ in ASCII, to represent the NULL octet.
+The NULL octet can be optionally followed by multiple newlines.
 For more details, on how to parse STOMP frames, see the [Augmented BNF](#Augmented_BNF) section of this document.